Fudge Ripple Squares

 - Combine the cocoa, 1/3 cup walnuts and remaining sugar.
 Spoon a third of the batter into a greased 9-in. square baking pan.
 Sprinkle with half of the cocoa mixture.
 Dot with half of the butter.
 Repeat layers; top with remaining batter.

 - Sprinkle with remaining walnuts.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Serve warm.
-Yield: 9 servings.